 I've encountered this kind of thinking in my philosophy classes.
 "Right" or "wrong" are defined by what one thinks or believes to be right or wrong.
 If that were true then we're not really talking about ethics but about psychology.
 If someone believes it is right to kill Jews for fun, then for them it is right for them to kill Jews for fun.
 Which is, of course, absurd.

-(Note: the logic textbook I teach from Vaughn's Power of Critical Thinking, has a section of cultural relativism and its absurd [incoherent] implication that, on cultural relativism, a culture cannot be mistaken and is therefore infallible.)
+(Note: the logic textbook I used is Vaughn's Power of Critical Thinking, which has a section on cultural relativism and its absurd [incoherent] implication that, on cultural relativism, a culture cannot be mistaken and is therefore infallible.)